serenity-is/docs/api/js/corelib/modules/corelib_q.md

 ▸ **indexOf**<`TItem`\>(`array`, `predicate`): `number`

-Gets index of first element in an array that matches given predicate
+Gets index of first element in an array that matches given predicate.

 #### Type parameters